acmeair/acmeair-nodejs/README.md

 # Acme Air in NodeJS

-A implementation of the Acme Air sample application for NodeJS.
-This implementation can support multiple datastores, can run in several application modes, and can support running on a variety of runtime platforms including standalone bare metal  system, Virtual Machine, docker containers, IBM Bluemix, IBM Bluemix Container Service.
+An implementation of the Acme Air sample application for NodeJS.
+This implementation can support multiple datastores, can run in several application modes, and can support running on a variety of runtime platforms including standalone bare metal  system, Virtual Machines, docker containers, IBM Bluemix, IBM Bluemix Container Service.

 ## Content